zzzprojects/learn-orm/tutorials/codingseb-expression-evaluator/variables-and-functions-evaluation-on-the-fly.md

 # Variables and Functions Evaluation on the Fly

-The **CodingSeb.ExpressionEvaluator** library allows you to add variables and functions on the fly during evaluation by using the C# events.
+The **CodingSeb.ExpressionEvaluator** library allows you to add variables and functions on the fly during evaluation using the C# events.

  - It always fires `PreEvaluateVariable` and `PreEvaluateFunction` events before all the evaluations of variables, fields, properties, and functions.
- - If you cancel these two events no further evaluations are done.
+ - If you cancel these two events, no further evaluations are done.
- - After all standard evaluation of all variables, fields, properties, functions, and methods, then it fires `EvaluateVariable` and `EvaluateFunction` events.
+ - After all standard evaluation of all variables, fields, properties, functions, and methods, it fires `EvaluateVariable` and `EvaluateFunction` events.
  - These two events are fired only if no others evaluations succeed.
- - It avoids conflicts but it has also some performance drawbacks.
+ - It avoids conflicts, but it also has some performance drawbacks.

 The following example shows how to use the events which are fired before and after the evaluation.